helloimalemur/mayday/plan/additional.md

-Here are some feature suggestions that align with the app’s primary goal of saving lives when people are outside alone:
+features suggestions that align with the app’s primary goal of saving lives when people are outside alone:

 ### 1. **Automatic Check-In**
    - **Feature**: The app could periodically ask users if they're okay, especially if it detects that they've been stationary for too long in an unusual location (e.g., not at home or work).